nologic/blog/_posts/2016-02-28-ARM64-method-tracing.md

 Notice that the C function is called `__YapDatabaseViewState_createGroup_withCapacity__`, the method is called `createGroup` and the class is `YapDatabaseViewState`.
 It takes two parameters: an `id` and a `uint64_t`.
 However, it also takes a `struct YapDatabaseViewState *self` and a `SEL`.
 This signature essentially matches the signature of `objc_msgSend`, except that the latter has variadic parameters.

-This is no mistake.
-The reason for this is that `objc_msgSend` will actually redirect execution to the implementing function but looking up the selector to function mapping within the class object.
+The existence and the location of the extra parameters is not accidental.
+The reason for this is that `objc_msgSend` will actually redirect execution to the implementing function by looking up the selector to function mapping within the class object.
 Once it finds the target it simply jumps there without having to readjust the parameter registers.
-This is why I referred to this a routing mechanism, rather than message passing.
-Of course, I say say that due to the implementation details, rather than the conceptual basis for what is happening here.
+This is why I referred to this as a routing mechanism, rather than message passing.
+Of course, I say that due to the implementation details, rather than the conceptual basis for what is happening here.

 Quite smart actually, because this allows the language to be very dynamic in nature i.e. I can remap SEL to Function mapping and change the implementation of any particular method.
 This is also great for reverse engineering because this system retains a lot of the labeling information that the developer puts into the source code.
 I quite like that.

 ## The plan

 Now that we've seen how Objective-C makes method calls, we notice that `objc_msgSend` becomes a choke point for all method calls.
-It is like the hub is a poorly setup network with many many users.
+It is like a hub in a poorly setup network with many many users.
 So, in order to get a list of every method called all we have to do is watch this function.
 One way to do this is via a debugger such as LLDB or GDB.
 However, the trouble is that a debugger is fairly heavy and mostly interactive.
-It's not really good when you want to capture a run or watch the process to pin point a bug, the performance hit might be too much .
+It's not really good when you want to capture a run or watch the process to pin point a bug.
+Also, the performance hit might be too much.
 For more offensive work, you can't embed one of those debuggers into a lite weight implant.

 So, what we are going to do is hook the `objc_msgSend` function on an ARM64 iOS Objective-C program.
 This will allow us to specify a function to get called before `objc_msgSend` is actually executed.
 We will do this on a Jailbroken iPhone - so no security mechanism bypasses here, the Jailbreak takes care of all of that.